Giorgos-Papachristodoulou/UK-Debt-Sustainability-Analysis/README.md

 # UK Debt Sustainability Analysis (as of November 2025)

-This repository contains a comprehensive debt sustainability analysis (DSA) for the United Kingdom, incorporating methodological corrections based on expert review.
+This repository contains a comprehensive debt sustainability analysis (DSA) for the United Kingdom.

 ---